mehreensamad/udacity-dsnd/README.md

 # StackOverflow Survey Analysis

 > This project is part of Udacity's Data Science Nanodegree Program (Nanodegree Program).
-My Medium blog post can be found here.
+My Medium blog post can be found <a href="https://medium.com/@mehreen.samad/understanding-developers-choice-of-programming-language-using-data-science-a8feceafcdc3" target="_blank">**here**</a>.

 ## Table of Contents